charts

 • Click the Save button.

-5. Add a connection to Plex from Radarr/Sonarr:
+5. (Optional) Add a connection to Jellyfin from Radarr/Sonarr:

 • Click the Settings menu item on the left, and then click the Connect link.